roitberg-group/LUKE/README.md

 # LUKE: USE the Forces

+## NOTE: This is a pre-release, the scripts here do not fully cooperate yet.
+Each step in the protocol currently exists as standalone scripts, and the pipeline is under construction.

 ## "Largest Uncertainty Kaleidoscope Estimator: Uncertainty-driven Sampling of high-Error Forces"

 LUKE: USE the Forces is a molecular fragmentation protocol designed to improve active learning in machine-learned interatomic potential models.
 Built on **TorchANI**, LUKE identifies atomic environments with high force uncertainty and fragments molecules around them, generating smaller molecular systems to enhance training data diversity.